Projects

 read more...

 The Mukilteo Multimodal Project provides for the design and construction of a new Mukilteo ferry terminal and multi-modal transit facility connecting commuters to train and bus transit.
 The facility includes passenger and maintenance buildings, a supervisor’s building, transit center and new toll booths.
 Ergosync performed communication and control systems design and fire detection system design including plans, specifications and estimates.
-Communications systems include network infrastructure, public address, visual paging, CCTV monitoring, telephones, fare collection, marine radio systems and ferry vessel wi-fi.
-Control systems include thebuilding management systems, weather monitoring, and PLC control of the overhead passenger loading hydraulics.
+Communications systems included network infrastructure, public address, visual paging, CCTV monitoring, telephones, fare collection, marine radio systems and ferry vessel wi-fi.
+Control systems included the building management systems, weather monitoring, and PLC control of the overhead passenger loading hydraulics.

 I-90 Two Way Transit